News and updates

 Our challenge presents a specific problem in the field of computer vision as we do not have actual ground-truth images.
 The task at hand is to develop a procedure for creating realistic and visually pleasing photographs of night scenes, an area where capturing the details, colors and atmosphere of a night scene can be quite difficult, and has not been fully solved yet.
 Night photography not only holds technical importance in fields like surveillance and security, but also holds a unique artistic beauty that can lead to breathtaking and awe-inspiring photographs.
 Submissions will be evaluated by mean opinion scores from observers and further judged by a professional photographer on their visual appearance to evaluate the effectiveness of the developed procedure.

 The participants in this challenge will be granted access to raw-RGB images of night scenes, which have been captured using the Canon EOS 7D sensor type and are encoded in 16-bit PNG files.
 Accompanying these images will be additional meta-data, provided in JSON files.
 The challenge will commence with the provision of 50 initial images to participants, which will be utilized for the development and testing of their algorithms.
 Data access will be granted upon registration, and further information can be found on the registration form at the bottom of the page.
 Additional images will be made available throughout the challenge, and further details can be found in the information provided on the evaluation and leaderboard.
 As an added resource, the organizers have also provided code for a baseline algorithm, as well as a demonstration, on GitHub.
+In addition, we provide the dataset which comprises a collection of color-checker RAW images.
+Pictures of the color checker taken under various lighting conditions make up the data.
+The emitted light spectrum was also measured for each frame using a spectrophotometer with 109 steps ranging from 370 to 730 nm.
+This dataset is available here.

 The current leaderboard is available HERE.